bridgetownrb/bridgetown/bridgetown-website/src/_docs/command-line-usage.md

 * `bin/bridgetown doctor` - Outputs any deprecation or configuration issues.
 * `bin/bridgetown clean` - Removes all generated files: destination folder, metadata file, and Bridgetown caches.
 * `bin/bridgetown esbuild ACTION` - Allows you to perform actions such as `update` on your project's esbuild configuration.
 Invoke without arguments to see all available actions.
-* `bin/bridgetown webpack ACTION` - Allows you to perform actions such as `update` on your project's Webpack configuration.
-Invoke without arguments to see all available actions.
 {% endraw %}

 To change Bridgetown's default build behavior have a look through the [configuration options](/docs/configuration).
 You'll also want to read up on [how to set your Bridgetown environment](/docs/configuration/environments) for different use cases.